Hawaiian Guava Cake

 A bakery-case icon: a bright pink guava chiffon cake layered with tangy cream cheese frosting and finished with a glassy guava-juice glaze.
 Light, fruity, and unmistakably tropical, it is the cake people fly home from Hawaii craving.

-The pink guava cake that defines Hawaii bakery counters was created by Herbert Matsuba shortly after he and his wife Sue opened the beloved Dee Lite Bakery in Honolulu in 1959.
-He took the airy California chiffon-cake technique popular in mid-century island baking and tinted and flavored it with guava, the fragrant tropical fruit that grows wild across the islands, then crowned it with cream cheese frosting and a shimmering guava glaze.
-The look — a startling natural pink under a clear red top — made it instantly recognizable, and it spread to bakeries all over Hawaii.
-Though Dee Lite eventually closed, the cake it popularized became a permanent fixture of local celebration.
+The pink guava cake that defines Hawaii's bakery counters was created by Herbert Matsuba at the beloved Dee Lite Bakery in Honolulu in the 1960s, a few years after he and his wife Sue took over and reopened the shop on Mokauea Street in 1959.
+Wanting a cake that would set his bakery apart, he worked Hawaiian flavor into a baked good: he already had a coconut chiffon, and the guava version became its younger sibling, sold as the "Guava Delite."
+He took the airy chiffon technique popular in mid-century island baking and flavored it with guava, the fragrant fruit that grows wild across the islands, then finished it with cream cheese frosting and a shimmering guava glaze.
+The striking pink layer under a clear red top made it instantly recognizable, and by 1964 the cakes were popular enough that the Matsubas expanded to a larger building on Dillingham Boulevard.
+The Matsubas retired in 1990 and sold the bakery and recipes; Dee Lite itself eventually closed in 2018, but the cake it popularized became a permanent fixture of local celebration across Hawaii.

 Tender and cloud-light from the chiffon crumb, with the floral, slightly musky sweetness of guava running through every bite.
 The tangy cream cheese frosting cuts the fruit, and the cool jellied glaze on top adds a bright, almost candy-like snap.